RKelln/5-directions/public/writing/ppf.md

 </div>

 Notes:
-As interest in neural nets faded again, a few researchers mainly based on Toronto and Montreal continued to get funding from the Canadian government.
+As interest in neural nets faded again, a few researchers mainly based in Toronto and Montreal continued to get funding from the Canadian government.
 The small group were jokingly called the Canadian Conspiracy or Canadian Mafia and had rebrand neural nets as “deep learning”.

-Despite the dot-com bust in 2000, the internet and computer hardware were exploding in popularity.
+Despite the dot-com bust in 2000, internet and computer hardware were exploding in popularity.
 Graphics cards or GPUs, built for the massively parallel processing of 3D video games had been released add dramatically sped up training.
 Massive datasets like ImageNet had been created from images on the internet.
-It was built using Amazon's Mechanical Turk service - 50000 human workers in 167 countries, paid to clean, sort and label 1 billion images over two years.
+ImageNet was built using Amazon's Mechanical Turk service - 50000 human workers in 167 countries, paid to clean, sort and label 1 billion images over two years.

 In 2012, everything changed.
-Geoffery Hinton's lab's _AlexNet_ neural network trained on GPUs, won the Imagenet classification competition by a wide margin.
+Geoffery Hinton and his lab's _AlexNet_, a neural network trained on GPUs, won the Imagenet classification competition by a wide margin.
 Deep learning immediately came to the attention of Google and other Big Tech companies.

 Hinton later described the long delayed success of neural nets this way: